-Coral Amendment 9 (GMFMC 2018) established 13 HAPCs with fishing regulations related to prohibiting of fishing with bottom tending gear: West Florida Wall, Alabama Alps, L&W Pinnacles, Scamp Reef, Mississippi Canyon 118, Roughtongue Reef, Viosca Knoll 826, Green Canyon 852, AT 047, AT 357, Harte Bank, and Southern Bank.
-Under Coral Amendment 9, Viosca Knoll 862/906 was established as a HAPC with regulations prohibiting fishing with bottom-tending gear, but allowed royal red shrimp fisherman to keep their nets in the water, but off the bottom.
-Modification of fishing regulations was also implemented within the current Pulley Ridge HAPC.
-This modification prohibited all fishing gear with bottom-tending gear, except for longline gear.
+4. Establish an education program on the protection of coral reefs when using various fishing gears in coral reef areas for recreational and commercial fishermen.
+Coral Amendment 9 (GMFMC 2018) and an associated framework action established 13 HAPCs with regulations prohibiting the deployment of bottom tending gear: West Florida Wall, Alabama Alps, L&W Pinnacles, Scamp Reef, Mississippi Canyon 118, Roughtongue Reef, Viosca Knoll 826, Green Canyon 852, AT 047, AT 357, Harte Bank, and Southern Bank.
+The prohibition in Viosca Knoll 862/906 does not apply to royal red shrimp fishermen and the prohibition in Pulley Ridge South Portion A does not apply to longline gear.